-The American Society for Metabolic and Bariatric Surgery announced that Medical City Dallas has been accredited for a second time as a Comprehensive Center with Adolescent Qualifications under the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP®), a joint program of the American College of Surgeons (ACS) and the American Society for Metabolic and Bariatric Surgery (ASMBS).
+Medical City Dallas has been accredited for a second time as a Comprehensive Center with Adolescent Qualifications under the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP®), a joint program of the American College of Surgeons (ACS) and the American Society for Metabolic and Bariatric Surgery (ASMBS).

 “This accomplishment demonstrates to our patients and community that our Bariatric Program continues to provide the highest-quality care for people seeking surgical treatment for severe obesity and its related conditions,” said Chris Mowan, CEO of Medical City Dallas.

 “I am very proud of the dedicated bariatric program team for exemplifying our health system’s mission and values by achieving this national accreditation and meeting the highest standards for patient safety and quality of care.”

 Medical City Dallas’ commitment to high-quality care and excellent patient experiences begins with a world-class team of highly-trained staff and skilled surgeons who regularly review and improve program processes and outcomes.